ShakthiYasas/context-query-simulator/README.md

 Please refer to our paper:
 [1] S. Weerasinghe, A. Zaslavsky, A. Hassani, S. W. Loke, A. Medvedev, and A. Abken, ‘Context Query Simulation for Smart Carparking Scenarios in the Melbourne CDB’. arXiv, Feb.
 13, 2023.
 Accessed: Mar.
 08, 2023.
 [Online].
 Available: http://arxiv.org/abs/2302.07190

+## Generating context query dataset
+Just execute the queryGenerator.bash file in src/main/PrakingQueryGenerator using the terminal.
+The query generator may take a number of hours to complete depending on the total number of query templates created in Step 1.
+For instance, it took 36+ hours complete 898,050 queries in my computer (Mac book with 8GB Memory, 2.4 GHz Quad-Core Intel Core i5).

+## Executing the context query dataset (realistically)
+Execute the main in QueryGeneratingServer.java from src/main/java once the context query dataset has been created.

 ## Despription of the dataset

 | Parameter | Description | Nullable |